robertbiv/Crypto-Transaction-Tracker/README.md

-# **🛡️ Crypto Tax Automation Engine**
+# **🛡️ Crypto Transaction Tracker**

-Personal, self-hosted Python tooling I built to track my own crypto activity.
-It is **designed to follow 2025 US tax guidelines (IRS Pub 544)** but **not guaranteed correct or complete**.
-I have **no tax training**—this is a personal project for simple transaction tracking.
-Always review every result and consult a qualified tax professional.
+Personal, self-hosted tooling to aggregate and review your crypto activity with a strong focus on privacy, safety, and rich visibility.
+It runs locally, ships with a modern web UI, and includes ML/AI helpers for smarter descriptions and anomaly spotting.
+Use it to centralize trades, transfers, staking rewards, and holdings across exchanges and chains.

-**Privacy First:** Intended to run locally only; do **not** expose it to the internet.
-No telemetry is sent to the developer.
-API keys and wallet data are stored encrypted at rest; you are responsible for host security and access control.
+**Privacy & Safety First:** Local-only by design—do **not** expose it to the internet.
+No telemetry.
+API keys and wallet data are stored encrypted at rest, but host security, access control, and backups are your responsibility.

 ## **🌐 Web UI**